denoland/fresh/docs/concepts/middleware.md

+---
+description: |
+  Add middleware routes to intercept requests or responses for analytics purposes, access control, or anything else.
+---

 A middleware is defined in a `_middleware.ts` file.
 It will intercept the request in order for you to perform custom logic before or after the route handler.
 This allows modifying or checking requests and responses.
 Common